grilo/citadel/README.md

 CITADel means "Continuous Integration, Testing, And Delivery".

-Transform your Jenkins into a Travis! (.. or a Circle, or a Codeship, or a GitLab-CI or something else).
+Make your Jenkins behave like a Travis! (.. or a Circle, or a Codeship, or a GitLab-CI or something else).
 It draws inspiration and partially emulates the behaviour of such tools.